Find A Lake > Oneida County > Range Line Lake

 One measure of a lakes health is the trophic state, which relates to the amount of algae in the water.
-The average summer trophic state for the last 5 years was 51 (Eutrophic) and was determined using satellite water clarity observations data.
-For a Deep Headwater lake, this is considered Good.
+The average summer trophic state for the last 5 years was 59 (Eutrophic) and was determined using Secchi data.
+For a Deep Headwater lake, this is considered Fair.
 Deep Headwater lakes stratify, or form separate layers of water, during the summer months and have a watershed area less than 4 square miles.

-Range Line Lake has been monitored by volunteers since 1993.
+Range Line Lake was monitored by volunteers between 1993 and 2019.
 Volunteers monitor water clarity with a black and white Secchi disk.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Additional monitoring has been done through projects funded in part by DNR Aquatic Invasive Species Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.